MonoidMusician/blog/sources/bezier_calligraphy.md

 But thatʼs the end result, letʼs see how I got to this algorithm.

 ### Smooth sailing
-Rake

 The simplest approach is to paste each path on each segment, something like this:
 ```javascript
 (Ps,Qs) => Ps.flatMap(P => Qs.flatMap(Q => [shift(Q, P[0]), shift(P, Q[0])]))
 ```
-Mathematically we would say weʼre taking the Cartesian product of the segments.
+Mathematically we would say weʼre taking the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of the segments.

 I was able to do this much in Inkscape directly: copy some segments, align them.
 You can even make linked clones so it updates altogether.

 But there were problems: when the paths crossed over it got way too thin.
-Basically if the pen nib wasnʼt perfectly straight it would be missing stuff.
+Basically if the pen nib wasnʼt made of perfectly straight lines, the composite stroke would be missing stuff.

-Essentially is simulating what you would get by stamping the pen nib in certain points, and then drawing a rake through the path to connect them with curves.
+Essentially this process is simulating what you would get by stamping the pen nib in certain points, and then drawing a rake through the path to connect them with curves.
-(The rake only touching at the segmentation points of the pen nib.)
+(The rake only touching the paper at the segmentation points of the pen nib.)

 It appeared that anything more complex would require algorithmic help, and oh was I right … There were more issues lurking with curved segments.